 Regulation: VFSC.
 Minimum deposit: $10.
 Payout potential: Up to 92%.
 Tradable markets: Forex, commodities, stocks, indices, and crypto.
 Platforms: Proprietary terminal and MetaTrader 4.
 Demo access: Yes.

-Minimum Deposit: Only $10 to open, enabling micro-position sizing from day one.
+Minimum deposit: Only $10 to open, enabling micro-position sizing from day one.

 Assets: Trade currencies, crypto assets, shares, indices, and key commodity markets.